 Avoid using the Zoom function – it diminishes the quality of the image.
 Instead, get as close to your subject as possible, or if you need to, crop the photo after.
 This will give you the highest resolution and cleanest image.

 A couple final touches and your photos will be ready to go!
-Using a subtle filter on all of your images will give your feed a consistent look and feel – keeping them on brand and easier to recognize.
+Using a subtle filter on all of your images will give your feed a consistent look and feel – keeping them on brand and easier to recognise.
 You don’t need to go overboard on the filter, but using an app like Lightroom makes it easy to adjust lighting and colour just slightly.
 For example:

 Image via https://sunnystorm.marketing/